-"Well, then this old rich couple got on with a little jack terrier.
+"Yes.
+If you let me continue.
+There was this snooty old rich couple that got on with a little jack terrier.
 And sat right in front of me, with the dog right on their laps.
 It's against the law to bring a dog on the bus now, isn't it?"